Automattic/jetpack/projects/plugins/boost/readme.txt

 #### Fixed
 - Fixed issues in Super Cache measurement tool on some URLs
-- Fix error log on navigating to the getting-started page
+- Fixed an error on navigating to the getting-started page
 - General: Fix showing discount markers on pricing options without a discount.
 - General: Remove invalid link to priority support for free users.
-- Speed Score: Fix unclickable link to dismiss speed score popups.
+- Speed Score: Fix un-clickable link to dismiss speed score popups.

 --------